CondorcetVote/Documentation-Book/library/II-#-C.-Result-#-4.-Vote-weight-(library).md

 ## Description

-You can add a weight (integer >= 1) to each vote.
+You can add weight (integer >= 1) to each vote.
 If you enable this mode at the election level (deactivated by default) then the votes will be proportional to their weight when calculating all the algorithms.

 For example, if the weight is 2, then the vote will count double.
 This is an alternative and complementary to adding multiple votes.
-Using this mode of operation can save you (for large elections) a high cost in RAM or the configuration / development of a [[DataHandler |III-#-A.-Avanced-features---Configuration-#-3.-Get-started-to-handle-millions-of-votes]], which can be complex.
+Using this mode of operation can save you (for large elections) a high cost in RAM or the configuration/development of a [[DataHandler |III-#-A.-Avanced-features---Configuration-#-3.-Get-started-to-handle-millions-of-votes]], which can be complex.

-However, if you need to keep the information of each elector at Condorcet level, this functionality will not satisfy you, it is useful if at this level the voting information is useless or if it makes no sense.
+However, if you need to keep the information of each elector, this functionality will not satisfy you, it is useful if at this level the voting information is useless or if it makes no sense.

 ## Example